 Fios total equipment fees for a rental router with two TV boxes, and a multi-room DVR is $50/month.

 Xfinity’s modem/router rental cost is $11/month, or you could buy one that is compatible with Xfinity like this one on Amazon.
 Their TV boxes cost $9.95 per box per month, and their DVR costs $19.95/month.

 Xfinity total equipment fees for a rental router with two TV boxes and a multi-room DVR is $50.85/month.

 Cost of Services: TV Only, Internet Only, TV and Internet Bundles

-Below is a breakdown of the prices of service across TV only, Internet-only, and TV+Internet bundles as of November 2019.
+Below is a breakdown of the prices of service across TV only, Internet-only, and TV+Internet bundles.
 Prices are always subject to change, but this will give you a good idea of how Fios and Xfinity service costs compare.

 Cost of TV

 |Your Fios TV||125+||$50|

 |More Fios TV||300+||$70|